drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/4_spies/2_object_method_spies.md

 ## Verifying Calls

-When you spy on an object's method, all calls to it will be recorded so you can verify the following:
+Since spies record information on how they were called, object method spies will record all calls to itself.
+This allows you to verify the following:

 - The method was called at least once
 - The method was called a specific number of times